 If all you’ve ever had are the frozen and reheated churros, you are in for a definite treat with this easy churro recipe.

 The secret?
 Making them from scratch, of course!
 Not only will you learn how to make churros in your very own kitchen, but I have a few tips for frying them with perfect results.

 Missing Disney?
 Try a homemade version of their famous Dole Whip or Butterfinger Cupcakes!
-I’ve even got copycat recipes for corn dogs or a Cafe Orleans Monte Cristo sandwich if you’re craving something savory.
+I’ve even got copycat recipes for tonga toast, corn dogs, or a Cafe Orleans Monte Cristo sandwich if you’re craving something savory.

 How To Make Churros

 While these treats may look a bit intimidating, they are relatively easy to make.

 Since this churros recipe involves squeezing the batter into hot oil, you will need a large piping bag fitted with an open star tip.
 That’s what gives your homemade churros their distinctive shape!